gumaerc-testorg/18.s096-iap-2023/content/pages/lecture-notes.md

 **Part 2:** Finite-difference methods: viewing f(x + δx) – f(x) as an approximation for f'(x)δx on a computer.
 This is extremely useful as a quick check of a hand-derived derivative (which is very error-prone for complicated functions), and can also be used as a replacement for analytical derivatives in a pinch.
 Analyzed two sources of error: truncation error (from the non-infinitesimal δx) and roundoff error (from the finite precision of computer arithmetic).

-### Lecture Notes
+### Lecture Notes and Other Resources

+- *Course notes: Chapter 3 and Chapter 4*
+- Part 1 (Lecture 2 Part 2 continued)
+    - Chapter 3: {{% resource_link "98865698-8f4e-4766-9e15-a2d0d1d8f14d" "Lecture 2, Part 2 Notes: Jacobians of Matrix Functions (PDF)" %}}
-- Part 1 (Lecture 2 Part 2 continued): [Two by Two Matrix Jacobians (HTML)](https://rawcdn.githack.com/mitmath/matrixcalc/3f6758996e40c5c1070279f89f7f65e76e08003d/notes/2x2Jacobians.jl.html) {{% resource_link "d6549c38-24d1-4cad-85ba-b7be4bf7f9e1" "(Pluto notebook source code)" %}}
+-  [Two by Two Matrix Jacobians (HTML)](https://rawcdn.githack.com/mitmath/matrixcalc/3f6758996e40c5c1070279f89f7f65e76e08003d/notes/2x2Jacobians.jl.html) {{% resource_link "d6549c38-24d1-4cad-85ba-b7be4bf7f9e1" "(Pluto notebook source code)" %}}
+- Chapter 4: {{% resource_link "6ba1e5b8-0fb9-454e-9a1c-372bfcbaae9a" "Lecture 3, Part 2 Notes: Finite-Difference Approximations (PDF)" %}}
 - Part 2: [Finite Difference (Jupyter notebook)](https://nbviewer.org/urls/draft.ocw.mit.edu/courses/18-s096-matrix-calculus-for-machine-learning-and-beyond-january-iap-2023/fd_checks.ipynb)

 ### Further Readings

-- Wikipedia has a useful list of [properties of the matrix trace](https://en.wikipedia.org/wiki/Trace_(linear_algebra)#Properties).
+- Wikipedia has a useful list of [properties of the matrix trace](https://en.wikipedia.org/wiki/Trace_%28linear_algebra%29#Properties).
 - The "matrix dot product" introduced today is also called the [Frobenius inner product](https://en.wikipedia.org/wiki/Frobenius_inner_product), and the corresponding norm ("length" of the matrix viewed as a vector) is the [Frobenius norm](https://mathworld.wolfram.com/FrobeniusNorm.html).
-- When you "flatten" a matrix A by stacking its columns into a single vector, the result is called [vec(A)](https://en.wikipedia.org/wiki/Vectorization_(mathematics)), and many important linear operations on matrices can be expressed as [Kronecker products](https://en.wikipedia.org/wiki/Kronecker_product).
+- When you "flatten" a matrix A by stacking its columns into a single vector, the result is called [vec(A)](https://en.wikipedia.org/wiki/Vectorization_%28mathematics%29), and many important linear operations on matrices can be expressed as [Kronecker products](https://en.wikipedia.org/wiki/Kronecker_product).
 - [*The Matrix Cookbook* (PDF)](https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf) has lots of formulas for derivatives of matrix functions.
 - There is a lot of information online on [finite difference](https://en.wikipedia.org/wiki/Finite_difference), [18.303 Notes on Finite Differences (PDF)](https://github.com/mitmath/18303/blob/fall16/difference-approx.pdf), or [Section 5.7 of Numerical Derivatives (PDF)](http://www.it.uom.gr/teaching/linearalgebra/NumericalRecipiesInC/c5-7.pdf).
 - The Julia [FiniteDifferences.jl](https://github.com/JuliaDiff/FiniteDifferences.jl) package provides lots of algorithms to compute finite-difference approximations; a particularly robust and powerful way to obtain high accuracy is to employ [Richardson extrapolation](https://github.com/JuliaDiff/FiniteDifferences.jl#richardson-extrapolation) to smaller and smaller δx.
 If you make δx too small, the finite precision (#digits) of [floating-point arithmetic](https://en.wikipedia.org/wiki/Floating-point_arithmetic) leads to [catastrophic cancellation](https://en.wikipedia.org/wiki/Catastrophic_cancellation) errors.